Brecon and Merthyr Tydfil Junction Railway: Opening

 The entire line between Brecon and Pant, 19 miles of single line, opened on 1 May 1863.
 First stations were Brecon (temporary station), Talyllyn (temporary station), Talybont, Dolygaer, and Pant.
 A horse omnibus connected for Merthyr; in due course the Dowlais Railway was to make the connection to the ironworks for mineral traffic.
 The engineer for the line was Henry Conybeare, who described it as a good locomotive road throughout.
 Coming south, locomotives were going to have to ascend the Seven Mile Bank, making a 925 feet climb.

 Extending the network

-While construction was in progress, the B&MR was busy getting Parliament to approve its plans for extension.
+While construction was in progress, the B&MTJR was busy getting Parliament to approve its plans for extension.
 In the 1861 session it obtained authority in the Brecon and Merthyr Railway Extensions Act 1861 (24 & 25 Vict. c. ccxxxv) to build down the Bargoed Rhymney valley, but the Rhymney Railway was given similar powers in the Rhymney Railway (Capital and Branch) Act 1861 (24 & 25 Vict. c. cxliv) and they were mutually exclusive.
-Eventually the powers were divided, the Rhymney Railway building up to Deri Junction, and the B&MR building down to that point from the north.
+Eventually the powers were divided, the Rhymney Railway building up to Deri Junction, and the B&MTJR building down to that point from the north.

-The B&MR got powers in the Brecon and Merthyr Railway Act 1862 (25 & 26 Vict. c. clxxxiv) to abandon the Dowlais Railway connection that had become superfluous, and to connect directly to the Taff Vale Railway at Merthyr.
+The B&MTJR got powers in the Brecon and Merthyr Railway Act 1862 (25 & 26 Vict. c. clxxxiv) to abandon the Dowlais Railway connection that had become superfluous, and to connect directly to the Taff Vale Railway at Merthyr.